StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 <b>PREREQUISITES</b>

 * 4D Mobile service must be activated to expose your data
-* Well-configured HTTP Port and HTTPS Port
+* Well-configured HTTP Port and HTTPS ports
-* For greater comfort, the Launch Web Server at Startup option can also be activated
+* For greater comfort, the <i>Launch Web Server at Startup</i> option can also be activated
 * Latest Xcode version installed on your Mac
 </div>

 This tutorial will let you dive right into 4D for iOS development.
 It will allow you to quickly and easily create your first application.

-Scenario: You're a commercial business manager and you want to consult your contact information on the go.
+<i>Scenario: You're a commercial business manager and you want to consult your contact information on the go.</i>

-We're going to create an iPhone application called Contacts.
+We're going to create an iPhone application called "Contacts".
 You'll be able to search for contact names from a list and then view the details of each contact.

 ## STEP 1.
 GETTING STARTED
-Download the Starter Project, which contains a database file and project icon, but no mobile project yet!
+Download our Starter Project, which contains a database file and project icon, but no mobile project yet!

 <div style="text-align: center; margin-top: 20px">
 <a class="button"